jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/support/chat.md

 ---

-If you have a question about any feature of the ASM or need help on how to use it, we recommend you to get in touch using the
+If you have a question about any feature of the ARM or need help on how to use it, we recommend you to get in touch using the
 **Instant Live Chat** option.